European Emigrant

 Throughout Josef Stalin's long dictatorship (1922-1953) he forcibly resettled millions of people from all over the Bloc, to random other locations in the Bloc, to break up communities and destroy national identities, which he feared would rebel.

 A brother would be sent north, a sister south, and perhaps never hear from each other again.
-In time each branch forgot the other.
+Some later died appearing to have no heirs.

 -------